faudio/faudio/doc/Data structures.md

 <!-- [Graph](@ref FaGraph)     | A labeled, directed graph -->

 There is also a set of *mutable* data structures not included in this table.
-These are used internally in Fa and need rarely be accessed by the user.
+These are used internally in *faudio* and need rarely be accessed by the user.
 For completeness, they are:

 Type                                              | Semantics